When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 And most of all, you give them a budget to work with.

-It might feel like a bit of a chore to put all that thought in so that you can give your design agency a budget, so why can't they just come up with a price FOR you?
+It might feel like a bit of a chore to put all that thought in so that you can give your design agency a budget.
+Why can't they just come up with a price FOR you?

-Some agencies will provide you with that price up front by offering website packages, where for a set fee you get a specific number of pages, functions and usually some other stuff like hosting and a domain too.
+Some agencies will provide you with an upfront web design cost by offering packages, where for a set fee you get a specific number of pages, functions and usually some other stuff like hosting and a domain too.

 Having everything set out for you in one package does make things easier in some ways.